mgrebenets/mgrebenets.github.io/_posts/2015-01-22-swift--objective-c-interoperability.md

 So what happens if I pass an Objective-C subclass to this generic class initializer?

-To be honest, nothing happens most right away.
+To be honest, nothing happens most away.
 For reasons unknown to me my project compiled and ran.
 And it was running OK for a while until at some moment it started crashing consistently.

 So the problem in this case is that I'm implicitly checking the conformance of Objective-C object `ObjCSubclass` to a non Objective-C (pure Swift) protocol `PureSwiftProtocol`.
 This check occurs when calling `return instance.value` where instance is an instance of `ObjCSubclass` but the access to it's property happens by converting it to `PureSwiftProtocol`.